Declaration of compliance

 Declaration of the Board of Management and the Supervisory Board of Biotest AG on the recommendations of the German Corporate Governance Code in accordance with Section 161 of the German Stock Corporation Act (AktG)

-Since the last Declaration of Compliance dated 15 March 2016, which referred to the German Corporate Governance Code as amended on 24 June 2014 and 5 May, the Corporate Governance Code has not been amended and Biotest AG has complied with all recommendations of the German Corporate Governance Code in its current version with the following exceptions:
+Since the last Declaration of Compliance dated 13 March 2018, which referred to the German Corporate Governance Code in the version dated 5 May 2015 and in the version dated 7 February 2017, Biotest AG has complied with all recommendations of the German Corporate Governance Code in the version dated 7 February 2017 with the following exceptions:

 Biotest AG did not follow the recommendation set forth in Section 5.3.3 of the German Corporate Governance Code in the version of 16 December 2019 to form an own supervisory board nomination committee, which consists exclusively of members representing the shareholders and nominates qualified candidates for the supervisory board to propose to the general meeting for the appointment of supervisory board members.
 The tasks of such a nomination committee are assumed by Biotest's Governance Committee.